voidrift-os/dreamloop-cli/README.md

 The API key is mandatory and the server will refuse to start if `API_KEY` is not provided or uses the insecure default value.

 The `EnhancedVideoProcessingSystem` currently stores video statuses in memory only.
 For production use, connect a persistent store such as Redis or a database and update `videoStatusStore` accordingly.

+The built-in rate limiter also keeps request timestamps in memory for each user.
+If your API receives traffic from many unique users this map can grow large.
+Adjust `rate.limit.cleanupInterval` via the `/config` endpoint to prune inactive keys more often or consider an external store when scaling.